mitre/multiscanner-ansible/DETAILED_PRECONFIG_STEPS.md

 3. Open the sudoers file: ```visudo```
 4. Enter Edit mode: ```i```
 5. Add the following line at the end of the file: ```ansible ALL=(ALL) NOPASSWD: ALL```
+5. You also need to edit the secure_path directive to include /usr/local/bin, the line should read: ```Defaults secure_path = /usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin```
 6. Save and close the file: ```[Esc]:wq```

 ## Copy SSH Keys